SPAAM-community/AncientMetagenomeDir/README.md

 release a citeable DOI.
 Each release will also include a changelog to record all additions and any corrections or modifications.
 Therefore researchers are free to use the information in their own publications, as per the CC-BY 4.0 licence.

+> 🛈 A table for ancient anthropogenic metagenomes was
+> included up until release v21.09 (Taputapuātea).
+However this was dropped in release
+> "Pyu Cities" due to lack of interest from the community.
+It may be reinstated in
+> the future.

 ## Usage